What are the latest COVID travel rules in the UK?

 Unvaccinated passengers, or passengers who aren’t recognised as being fully-vaccinated with authorised vaccines and certificates (see more here), will have to:

-- Take a pre-departure test in the three days before travel to the UK
+- Take a pre-departure test in the two days before travel to the UK

-- Take tests on day 2 and day 8 after arrival in the UK
+- Take PCR tests on day 2 and day 8 after arrival in the UK

 - Complete a passenger locator form in the 48 hours before arrival into the UK